 Each lesson should offer a challenge within greater depth to show secure understanding of the structures of the mathematics within the concept being taught.
 This may be labelled Challenge.

-Pupils are introduced to TTRS in Year 2 and have the opportunity to practice their time tables using the application within provision.
+Pupils are introduced to TTRS in Year 2 and have the opportunity to practice their time tables using the application within provision, as appropriate.

 Marking and Feedback

 Teachers mark pupils’ work.
 Small tick for correct /dot for incorrect.

 S to signal if a child has received support.

 I to signal if a child has then continued working independently after receiving initial support.

 In Spring term, pupils begin to self-mark in green pen.

 Children are identified for same day intervention.
 Intervention work is done on whiteboards with teaching assistant.